 2. Actively cultivate your garden plot to grow food and other plants:

-Garden plots must be used to grow plants, with a focus on food production, throughout the growing season and cannot be left vacant.
-This supports the intention for the community gardens to be vibrant green spaces that are used by community members to grow food, flowers, and other useful plants.
+Garden plots must be used to grow plants, with a focus on food production, throughout the growing season and cannot be left vacant as the intention of the community gardens is to be vibrant green spaces that are used by community members to grow food, flowers, and other useful plants.

 3. Only use organic growing methods:

 No synthetic fertilizers or pesticides are allowed in the gardens.
 If you are unsure if a product is okay to be used in the community gardens, please contact the Urban Agriculture program coordinator.

 4. Receive training and approval prior to using weed-eaters in the community gardens, and to not use any other power tools in the community gardens:

 No power tools of any kind are allowed to be used in the community gardens, except for by garden members who have received training and approval by Richmond Food Security Society to use weed-eaters.
-If you are interested in operating a weed-eater in the community gardens, and would like to know more about receiving this training, contact the community garden coordinator.
+If you are interested in operating a weed-eater in the community gardens, and would like to know more about receiving this training, contact the Urban Agriculture program coordinator.